nicktobolski/bananacci/README.md

 ## 📄 License

 This project is open source and available under the MIT License.
-Feel free to use, modify, and distribute!
+Feel free to use, modify, and distribute.

 ## 🙏 Acknowledgments